andrecp/django-tutorial-docker-nginx-postgres/README.md

 https://docs.docker.com/compose/

 We have three containers: Nginx, Postgres and a Django App.

 * django

-    Built from ./Dockerfile, running gunicorn to serve our django app.
+  - Built from ./Dockerfile, running gunicorn to serve our django app.

 * postgres
-    Just the basic image from DockerRegistry
+    - Just the basic image from DockerRegistry.

 * nginx
-    We are building it from nginx/Dockerfile, in our nginx/nginx.conf we are basically bypassing django and serving static files which gunicorn doesn't do for us.
+    - We are building it from nginx/Dockerfile.
+In our nginx/nginx.conf we are basically proxying django to gunicorn and serving static files which gunicorn doesn't do for us.

 #### rebuild_docker.sh
 Created to make life easier:

-1. docker-compose build
+1. Build your docker-compose file.
-    Builds your docker-compose file
+  - docker-compose build

-2. docker-compose up -d
+2. Runs your containers on detached mode.
-    Runs your containers on detached mode
+  - docker-compose up -d

-3. docker-compose ps
+3. Check if they are all running.
-    Check if they are all running
+  - docker-compose ps

 #### Important
 This project first started as me following the awesome introduction from Andrew T. Baker at the PyCon US 2015 [link](http://docker.atbaker.me/)